tglw9/developer-content-engineer-exercise/README.md

 *Once the workflow completes, notice the status check: the SonarQube Quality Gate result appears directly inside the Pull Request.
 If coverage dropped below 80%, or if we introduced a new vulnerability, the Quality Gate fails — and the merge button is disabled.*

-*If we click into the details, we can see coverage metrics, code smells, and security findings tied specifically to this Pull Request.
-We can even view inline annotations directly in the 'Files Changed' tab.*
+*If we click into the details, we can see coverage metrics, code smells, and security findings tied specifically to this Pull Request.*

 *This is Pull Request Decoration — automated, enforceable, and visible before anything reaches main.
 That’s how we shift quality left — and fail the build, not production.*